 At the time she was also being courted by Albert’s equerry, James Stuart, until (rather coincidentally) he left England for a job in America.

 In 1922 Elizabeth served as a bridesmaid at the wedding of Albert’s sister, Princess Mary.
 Lady Elizabeth probably never imagined her own wedding would take place just over a year later – especially since she would soon turn down yet another proposal from a rather persistent Prince Albert.

 Despite her hesitations, Elizabeth eventually accepted Albert’s third proposal of marriage.
 The engagement of The Duke of York and Lady Elizabeth Bowes-Lyon was announced on 15 January 1923.

 The couple married at Westminster Abbey on 26 April 1923.
 Elizabeth laid her bouquet on the Tomb of the Unknown Warrior in memory of her brother, starting a tradition that has carried on with royal brides through the years.
-Most recently, the Duchess of Sussex sent her bouquet to be left on the tomb.
+Most recently, the Duchess of Sussex and Princess Eugenie sent their bouquets to be left on the tomb.